This week inHusker history

 The week of Feb.
-3-9, looking back in stretches of years divisible by five:
+3-9, looking back in five-year intervals

 «1903: John Westover, the Cornhuskers captain in 1901 and 02, considers entering graduate school at the University of Chicago, where he would be eligible to play one season.
 He ultimately would decide to stay in Lincoln as an assistant coach, but as you'll find out in a future This Week installment, the Western Conference school wasn't finished trying to lure – some would say poach – Nebraska talent.